LucaDeSiena/MuRAT/README.md

 C. ***Understand the output text files***

-All the output files (.mat, .txt and xlsx), figures and .vtk files (for visualisation in Paraview) are stored in the **TXT** and **VTK** sub-directories in the **Label** folder, created in the working directory.
+All the output files (.mat, .txt and xlsx) and figures are stored in the **TXT** sub-directories in the **Label** folder, created in the working directory.
 In the following, a list of the output files and what they contain is provided.
 Ascii files contain the models in degrees and UTM.
 We strongly suggest imaging the TXT files using the [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl).

 D. **Understand the output figure files**